ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 docker run -dit -v /data --name cont1 busybox sh
 ```

-- Check the available volumes and see there is a random named volume is created.
+- Check the available volumes and see there is a random-named volume is created.

 ```bash
 docker volume ls